JoshuaRemington/UnityChess/README.md

 Getting Started
 To get started with the Unity Chess Engine, follow these steps:

-Clone the Repository: Clone this repository to your local machine using git clone https://github.com/your-username/unity-chess-engine.git.
+Clone the Repository: Clone this repository to your local machine.

 Open in Unity: Open the project in Unity by selecting the root folder of the repository.